The Cantor Riemannium: The restricted Cantor Riemannium.

 Now, let $x_\infty\in G_1$ and a path $\gamma$ as before, starting at the regular base point $z_0$ and ending at $x_\infty$ avoiding $P_{\nu}$, thus $\gamma \subset \CC- P_{\nu}$, and crossing transversally the real axes except at the end-point.
 We can homotop $\gamma$ in $\CC-K$ into $\gamma'$ so that $\gamma\cap G_1= \gamma' \cap \RR$, by just moving the connected components of $\gamma-\G_1$ that intersect the real line into the upper or lower half plane.
 Now, for the sequence of intersection points $(x_n)\in \gamma '\cap G_1$, $x_n\to x_\infty$ we know in which sheet we are by looking at the value of the corresponding $M(\boldsymbol{\theta}_n)$.
 The limit of the sequence $(M(\boldsymbol{\theta}_n))_{n\geq 1}$ indicated in which sheet is the limit in the fiber $\pi^{-1}(x_\infty)$, and we have

-Then the path passes through the sheet determined by $M(\theta_\infty)$ and connects to the one corresponding to $M(\bar \theta_\infty)$.
-This suggests that we have to do a further quotient of $\check C^r_{\nu}$ on the fibers $\pi^{-1}(x_\infty)$.
-This will give the unrestricted Cantor Riemannium $\check C^r_{\nu}$.
+Then the path passes through the sheet determined by $M(\theta_\infty)$ and connects to the one corresponding to $M(- \theta_\infty)$.
+This suggests that we have to do a further quotient of $\check C^r_{\nu}$ on the fibers $\check \pi^{-1}(x_\infty)$.
+This will give the unrestricted Cantor Riemannium $\check C_{\nu}$.

 But we would like to have this extension constructed not only for paths with a countable transversal intersection with $\RR$ but those with a non-discrete intersection with $G_1$.
-The same procedure works, but for this purpose we can do the general construction of the next section.
+The same procedure works, and for this purpose we do the general construction of the next section.